gjbex/Fortran-for-programmers/docs/hands-on/README.md

    statistics information.
 It should have the fields `sum`, `sum2` and `n` representing the sum of the data, the sum of the squares of the data, and the number of data items respectively.
-The module should also define a procedure that takes a variable of this type as an argument and computes the mean value, and another one that computes the standard deviation.
+The module should also define a procedure to initialize a variable of the user defined type, that adds a data value, one that takes a variable of this type as an argument and computes the mean value, and another one that computes the standard deviation.

 1. Write a module that defines a class to maintain statistics over a sliding